tjob/ft-vac-control/software/traces/README.md

 ## Manual remote off [(Off.sr)](Off.sr)

-For the second press of the manual remote, and all subsequent even numbered presses, the Bluetooth module send 4 separate messages to the extractor.
+For the second press of the manual (CT-F I) remote, and all subsequent even numbered presses, the Bluetooth module send 4 separate messages to the extractor.

 ```
 Message 1: